-In Google’s official guide to improving local rankings, managing & responding to Google Reviews is mentioned as one of the factors that helps local SEO.
+In Google’s official guide to improving local rankings, managing & responding to Google Reviews is mentioned as one of the factors that help local SEO.
 The guide claims that engagement on a Business Profile is what will help it rank highly in the Map Pack.

 Google also instructs businesses to value all reviews.
 Having negative experiences with a business is natural, and showing how you react and respond in situations when you do have a dissatisfied customer is equally as important as thanking your positive reviewers.